NdoloMwende/phase_3_project_karaokey_MercyNdolo/README.md

 ---

-## How to Run

-1. Clone the repository
+## Environment Setup

+This project uses Pipenv for environment management.

+To install and run:

+1. Install Pipenv: `pip install pipenv`
 2. Navigate to the project folder
+3. Run: `pipenv install`
+4. Activate: `pipenv shell`
-3. Run: `python main.py`
+5. Start the app: `python main.py`
-4. Use the menu to interact with the system
+6. Use the menu to interact with the system

 ---